hadishokri11/SQLProject-from-orders-to-insights/README.md

 ```
 ---

 ### ✅ Step 4: Verify the conversion

-I did a few random checks comparing the old and new columns to make sure the conversion worked correctly.
+I did a few random checks comparing the old and new columns to make sure the conversion worked correctly

 ---

 ### 🧹 Step 5: Drop and rename columns